jeremytammik/tbc/a/2002_dll_hell_gbxml.md

 </pre>

 This creates models, but I ran into a problem I don't fully understand: as the process continues, it slows down and stops at about 170-175 created models.
-Apparently, comething is taking up the memory.
+Apparently, something is taking up the memory.
 I tried calling `doc.Delete(model)` at the end of each `for` loop, but that didn't help either.

 What could be a solution?